The Island Where Boats Don't Dock: Getting to and Loving Koh Lipe

 The island is tiny.
 You can walk across it in 20 minutes.
 There are no cars.
 No motorbikes for rent.
 No roads, really — just sandy paths connecting three beaches (Sunrise, Sunset, and Pattaya) through the interior.

-I dropped my bag at a guesthouse on Sunrise Beach (THB 1,200/night in December — peak season prices).
-The room was basic — fan, mosquito net, cold-water shower — but the front porch looked directly onto the beach.
-I could hear the water from my pillow.
+Drop your bag at a guesthouse on Sunrise Beach (THB 1,200/night in December — peak season prices).
+The rooms here run basic — fan, mosquito net, cold-water shower — but the right front porch looks directly onto the beach.
+You can hear the water from your pillow.

 The Water

-I've snorkeled in the Philippines, Indonesia, and the Red Sea.
-Koh Lipe's house reef — the coral starting 20 meters off Sunrise Beach — is genuinely in the conversation with all of them.
+Snorkelers who have logged days in the Philippines, Indonesia, and the Red Sea still put Koh Lipe's house reef — the coral starting 20 meters off Sunrise Beach — in the conversation with all of them.

-I walked in from shore.
+You walk in from shore.
 Knee deep.
 Waist deep.
 Mask on.
-And suddenly the seafloor dropped into a garden of table coral, brain coral, and sea fans swarming with clownfish, parrotfish, and the occasional pufferfish floating past with an expression of supreme indifference.
+And suddenly the seafloor drops into a garden of table coral, brain coral, and sea fans swarming with clownfish, parrotfish, and the occasional pufferfish floating past with an expression of supreme indifference.

 No boat needed.
 No guide required.
 Just walk in.

-The day trip to Koh Rok — twin islands in the Tarutao National Marine Park — took things to another level.
+The day trip to Koh Rok — twin islands in the Tarutao National Marine Park — takes things to another level.
 Speedboat: THB 1,800/person including lunch and park fee.
 Visibility: 25-30 meters.
-A hawksbill turtle cruised past at arm's length.
-The beach on Koh Rok Nok looked like a screensaver.
+A hawksbill turtle cruises past at arm's length.
+The beach on Koh Rok Nok looks like a screensaver.

 Walking Street After Dark